enclustra/PsiIpPackage/CommandRef.md

 To use the implementation for the latest Vivado version, "latest" can be passed as Vivado version.

-Befoe using the commands, type the following line in Vivado to import the commands into the global workspace:
+Before using the commands, type the following line in Vivado to import the commands into the global workspace:
 ```
 namespace import psi::ip_package::latest::*
 ```